fabiomassimo/GAuth/README.md

 GAuth is small framework that makes authentication to Google Services easier by properly implementing the OAuth authentication flow described in [Google's Developers website](https://developers.google.com/identity/protocols/OAuth2InstalledApp).

-GAuth is not about to provide yet another Swift OAuth client but to easily integrate Google Authentication with your exisiting OAuth library.
+GAuth is not about to provide yet another Swift OAuth client but to easily integrate authentication to Google Services for the OAuth client already used in your project.

 # How to use it